AP-CSPrinciples/CSP-using_Python/source/Unit 2/data.md

 **Objective**

 Investigate and research a real-world issue using data.
-Either collect or access a dataset, clean and organize the data, analyze it, and present your findings with visualizations and a written explanation.
+Collect or access a dataset, clean and organize the data, analyze it, and present your findings with **a chart in Google Sheets** and a written explanation.

 ---